At a Glance: Heating Technologies

 Advanced Smart Thermostats

 Smart Thermostats provide an affordable and easy way for homeowners to control their heating and cooling system — and lower the cost of their electric bills.
-Smart and Advanced Smart Thermostats can reduce electric use by 6-12%, compared to a standard thermostat, and offer features such as scheduling and control from a remote location.
+Advanced Smart Thermostats can reduce electric use by 6-12%, compared to a standard thermostat, and offer features such as temperature scheduling, control from a remote location, and occupancy sensing.

 Benefits: